King Kong in popular culture: 1980s to the present

 One of the most frequently used images of King Kong in popular culture is the scene where King Kong and Ann Darrow are on top of the Empire State Building.
 This image has been copied or parodied in cartoons, comic books, horror films, and television commercials.
 A popular television spoof was the segment 'King Homer' from The Simpsons episode "Treehouse of Horror III", in which the King Kong story was retold featuring Simpsons characters, with Homer as Kong, Marge as Ann Darrow and Mr. Burns as Carl Denham.
-The spoof follows the plot of the 1933 film closely; however, it ends with Marge marrying King Homer after he collapses in exhaustion, failing to climb beyond the second story of the Springfield State Building.
-King Kong's family, consisting of smaller apes, appear at the wedding, and Homer has a habit of eating people; such as Shirley Temple as well as Marge's father at the end.
-King Homer also has a cameo in the music video for "Deep, Deep Trouble" from The Simpsons Sing the Blues CD, and years later, makes another appearance in the opening couch gag of "Jazzy and the Pussycats."
+The spoof follows the plot of the 1933 film closely, but it ends with Marge marrying King Homer after he collapses in exhaustion, failing to climb beyond the second story of the Springfield State Building.
+King Kong's family, consisting of smaller apes, appear at the wedding, and Homer has a habit of eating people, such as Shirley Temple as well as Marge's father at the end.
+King Homer also has a cameo in the music video for "Deep, Deep Trouble" from The Simpsons Sing the Blues CD, and years later, makes another appearance in the opening couch gag of "Jazzy and the Pussycats".
 Homer grabs Marge from the couch and scales the Empire State Building, all while fending off 1930s-style airplanes.
 King Homer (or Homer Kong) would reappear battling Bridezilla (a Godzilla version of Marge Simpson) in the episode "Wedding for Disaster".
 The character also appeared in video games such as Bart's Nightmare and Treehouse of Horror as well as various merchandise such as toys and T-shirts.
 The original film was referenced again on The Simpsons in the episode "Monty Can't Buy Me Love", where Mr. Burns captures the Loch Ness Monster and brings him back to America to entertain an audience; however, instead of the Monster going berserk during its debut, Burns himself is startled by the flash photography and causes the carnage.

 In the My Life as a Teenage Robot episode "Hostile Makeover", Jenny is turned into a Neanderthal and gorilla-like monster; when the cameras flashed their lights to take pictures of her, she roared.

-In the second Futurama film, The Beast With a Billion Backs Richard Nixon's head remarks about an alien invasion that King Kong is "too old to save us this time", and the camera pans to an elderly King Kong holding Ann Darrow's skeleton.
+In the second Futurama film The Beast With a Billion Backs, Richard Nixon's head remarks about an alien invasion that King Kong is "too old to save us this time".
+The camera then pans to an elderly King Kong holding Ann Darrow's skeletal remains.